gregmsanderson/fly-live-beats/docs/5-aws-create-database.md

 If _not_ make sure:

-- Your database is set to allow public access
+- Your database is set to allow public access (for now)
-- The endpoint, username and password are all correct
+- The endpoint, username and password are correct
-- You are using the right port (my command did not specify one so it defaults to `5432`)
+- You are using the right port (my command did not specify one so it defaults to using `5432`)
 - Your IP (shown as that CIDR value in the security group rules) is correct

 You can list the databases using `\l`.
 There should be a default `postgres` database, a `rdsadmin` database, and probably some template ones too: